Justme28/Max/README.md

 This part is about a local signal to implement in mars to improve the time it takes to the e3xplorer to be aware of something happening in the planet, like a storm incomming.

+# InfoDetails
+Has all the info about the changes to the rover and the incorporation of the cones.